-Revenue for the year ended December 31, 2018 decreased by approximately \$679,000, or 4%, to approximately \$16,099,000, compared with approximately \$16,778,000 for the year ended December 31, 2017.
-Revenues, net decreased primarily due to a decrease in prenatal vitamin sales of approximately \$1,737,000 partially offset by sales of IMVEXXY® of approximately \$1,058,000.
-The revenue decrease related to our prenatal vitamins was primarily affected by lower number of units sold and higher utilization of coupons offered to customers during the year ended December 31, 2018 as compared to the prior year.
-We launched sales of IMVEXXY® in the third quarter of 2018.
-During this launch period, revenues, net related to our newly approved drug were greatly affected by the co-pay assistance program that we introduced to launch IMVEXXY®, which allowed patients to access the product at a reasonable cost regardless of insurance coverage.
-We expect our revenues, net related to IMVEXXY® to improve as commercial payer coverage for IMVEXXY® increases.
+Product revenue is recorded net of sales discounts, chargebacks, wholesaler fees, customer rebates, coupons, and estimated returns.
+Product revenue for the year ended December 31, 2018 decreased by approximately \$679,000, or 4%, to approximately \$16,099,000, compared with approximately \$16,778,000 for the year ended December 31, 2017.
+Product revenue decreased primarily due to a decrease in prenatal vitamin sales of approximately \$1,737,000 partially offset by sales of IMVEXXY of approximately \$1,058,000.
+The product revenue decrease related to our prenatal vitamins was primarily affected by lower number of units sold and higher utilization of coupons offered to customers during the year ended December 31, 2018 as compared to the prior year.
+We launched sales of IMVEXXY in the third quarter of 2018.
+During this launch period, product revenue related to our newly approved drug were greatly affected by the co-pay assistance program that we introduced to launch IMVEXXY, which allowed patients to access the product at a reasonable cost regardless of insurance coverage.
+We expect our product revenue related to IMVEXXY to improve as commercial payer coverage for IMVEXXY increases.